-This also means that net electricity exports from the non-RGGI portion of PJM into NYISO cannot be determined based on actual electricity flows, as the actual monitored flows of electricity between PJM and NYISO do not allow for a differentiation between these two geographic subsets of PJM.
-As a result, certain assumptions must be made to prorate the portion of net exports from the non-RGGI portion of PJM into NYISO.
-For this report, this proration is based on the annual percentage of electric generation in the non-RGGI portion of PJM for a respective reporting year as a percentage of total PJM generation for that year.
+17 This category of data does not technically represent an import of electricity, as PJM is dispatched as a single control area report, this proration is based on the annual percentage of electric generation in the non-RGGI portion of PJM for a respective reporting year as a percentage of total PJM generation for that year.
 The actual monitored net electricity flows from PJM into NYISO are multiplied by this percentage to derive an estimate of net electricity exports from non-RGGI PJM into NYISO.
 These assumed flows may not be fully representative of the actual electric generation source of net exports from non-RGGI PJM into NYISO.